Arizona man extradited to Nevada in 1979 killing of woman

 RENO, Nev.
 (AP) - An Arizona man was extradited to Nevada on Friday after a cold-case investigation led to his arrest in the 1979 killing of a woman last seen in California.

-The Nevada Attorney General’s Office and the Washoe County Sheriff’s Office said 73-year-old Charles Gary Sullivan was arrested in Arizona’s Yavapai County in the killing of 21-year-old Julia Woodward.
+The Nevada Attorney General’s Office and the Washoe County Sheriff’s Office said 73-year-old Charles Gary Sullivan was arrested in Arizona’s Yavapai County after being indicted in Nevada in August in the killing of 21-year-old Julia Woodward.

 A statement announcing the arrest said the investigation included DNA analysis of evidence.
 Details weren’t released.

-Woodward’s body was found March 25, 1979 buried in a remote area north of Reno.
-She was last seen Feb.
-1, 1979 at the San Francisco airport while headed for Reno.
+Woodward’s body was found March 25, 1979, in a shallow grave in a remote area about 15 miles (24 kilometers) north of Reno.
+She was last seen alive Feb.
+1, 1979, at the San Francisco airport while headed for Reno.

 Sullivan remained jailed Saturday pending a Tuesday arraignment on a murder charge.
 It wasn’t clear whether he has an attorney who could comment on the allegation.